What was your first camera?

 Jack Turner was an inspirational high school Science teacher that provided my first instruction in the darkroom side of photography.
 Photography was not part of the regular curriculum.
 Luckily for me, Jack proved to be one of those educators willing to dedicate his time, materials, and equipment for my budding interest after class.
 The basic darkroom knowledge that I gained from him carried me through 25 years of film photography.
 Recently as a gift, Jack presented me with that original enlarger from my early darkroom days.

-Gary Spicer proved to have that rare ability to both produce great art, and effectively instruct others in those same fundamental and advanced techniques.
-Gary’s influence allowed me to take my natural intuition for lighting and turn it into a true reasoning and understanding of the function of highlights and shadows in both art and photography.
+Gary Spicer proved to have a combination of rare abilities to both produce insightful art, and effectively instruct others in those same fundamental and advanced techniques.
+Gary’s influence allowed me to embrace my natural intuition for lighting and turn it into a greater reasoning and understanding of the function of highlights and shadows in both historic two-dimensional art and photography.

 I am fortunate that a great many people influenced my life.
 However, it would be irresponsible of me to not acknowledge the enormous role played by Lucian Priode.
 He was responsible for instilling a tenacious work ethic in my life and the lives of many young people in my hometown.